 Florida is an approved member of SARA.

-Florida SARA Representative: Morgan Champion, Director of Postsecondary Reciprocal Distance Education, Commission for Independent Education
+Florida SARA Representatives: Morgan Champion, Director of Postsecondary Reciprocal Distance Education with the Commission for Independent Education.

 Fact Book and Data Exchange

-Florida leaders receive the SREB Fact Book on Higher Education, as well as Florida: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB State Data Exchange tables.
+Florida leaders receive the SREB Fact Book on Higher Education and Florida: Featured Facts From the SREB Fact Book on Higher Education .

 Florida’s participating agencies and SREB State Data Exchange Coordinators: